What is the difference between penetration testing and bug bounty programmes?

 - The expertise

 Pen tests are carried out by experienced ethical hackers employed by specialist cyber security companies.
 Professional ethical hackers are required to have undertaken qualifications in cyber security, ensuring that they have an in-depth knowledge of the legal, technical, and ethical aspects of testing.
 Before any work is undertaken by a penetration tester, it is common practice to know the person’s identity and sign a contract to agree the scope of the work.
+Usually, professional penetration testing includes these steps and services.

 Bug bounty programmes also attract professional ethical hackers, however, as anyone can sign up to a programme, testing will typically be carried out by a mixture of professionals and amateurs, with hugely varied experience, knowledge, and ethics.
 Bug bounties tend to attract students and those looking to practice their ethical hacking skills.
 For this reason there can be lots of fake, duplicate and/or false vulnerabilities reported.